matloff/fasteR/README.md

 > pima$glucose[pima$glucose == 0] <- NA
 ```

-Here is the same action, but broken into smaller steps:
+This is a bit complicated.
+Here is the same action, but broken into
+smaller steps:

 ``` r
 > glc <- pima$glucose